betterxio/string_contains/README.md

 # string_contains

-Extension on String that provides a methods to check, if a string contains specific words/phrases/Regex/etc.
+Extension on String that provides a methods to check, if a string contains any bad-words/url/link/email/phone number/hashtag/mention and more others.

 # Installing